chardmd/jamstackbuild/content/posts/2020-05-25-add-instagram-like-modal-in-your-gatsby.md

 ---
 template: post
-title: Add Instagram like modal in your Jamstack site
+title: Add Instagram like modal in your Gatsby
-slug: add-instagram-like-modal-in-your-jam-stack-site
+slug: add-instagram-like-modal-in-your-gatsby
 draft: false
 author: Richard
 date: 2020-05-25T22:36:36.147Z
 description: |
-  We can easily add modal pages in our gatsby site by using this plugin.
+  We can easily add modal pages in our jamstack site by using this plugin.
 category: Plugins
 tags:
   - gatsby
   - modal
 ---

+We can easily add modal pages in our jamstack site by using this plugin.

+Tested with:

+\- Mac OS 10.15.3

 ## 1. Install the plugin